codepath/android_guides/Defining-The-ActionBar.md

 </LinearLayout>
 ```

+As Toolbar is just a `ViewGroup` and can be **styled and positioned like any other view**.
+Note that this means if you are in a `RelativeLayout`, you need to ensure that all other views are positioned below the toolbar explicitly.
+The toolbar is not given any special treatment as a view.

-As Toolbar is just a `ViewGroup`, it can be styled and positioned like any other view.
-Then in your Activity or Fragment, set the Toolbar to act as your ActionBar by using the `setSupportActionBar(Toolbar)` method.
+Next, in your Activity or Fragment, set the Toolbar to act as the ActionBar by calling the  `setSupportActionBar(Toolbar)` method:

-*Note:* When using the support library, make sure that you are importing `android.support.v7.widget.Toolbar` and not `android.widget.Toolbar`.
+**Note:** When using the support library, make sure that you are importing `android.support.v7.widget.Toolbar` and not `android.widget.Toolbar`.

 ```java
 import android.support.v7.app.AppCompatActivity;